 Your GP will also discuss genetic carrier screening with you (See Genetic Carrier Screening in the section above).

 The next step is to arrange a referral for antenatal care.
 There are different models available for this and your GP at RPM will be able to offer a referral for either public or private hospital based antenatal care or shared care between your GP and the hospital.
-Dr Kirsten Henderson offers Shared Maternity Care at Royal Park Medical.
+Dr Liz Morris and Dr Sarah Humphry are accredited to provide Shared Maternity Care to our patients.

 It is important to look after your health in the postnatal period and we advise all women to attend their GP for a postnatal review appointment at 6 weeks after having their baby.
 This appointment involves a review of any health problems you experienced during your pregnancy, an abdominal examination, a check up on your mental health and discussion about your contraception plans.
 We would recommend combining this appointment with your baby’s 6 weeks immunisations.